What information is included in my credit history? What information should not be included?

 Your credit report has information about your past and present personal and financial situation.

-Here are examples of information that are included in your credit history:
+Here are examples of information that is included in your credit history:

 • Personal information: This is information such as your name, current and previous address(es), social insurance number (SIN), telephone number, date of birth, and your current and previous employer(s).